 - Right before baking, brush the loaf with the reserved egg whites (keep for one more brushing).
 Top with poppy seeds or sesame seeds, if using.poppy seeds or sesame seeds for topping

 - Bake on a middle shelf for 20 minutes.
-Brush one more time with reserved egg whites to ensure coverage of the entire loaf.
+Brush one more time with reserved egg wash to ensure coverage of the entire loaf.

-- Continue baking until internal temperature is 190-195°F, the crust is a rich caramel brown, and the bottom sounds hollow when thumped.
-This should take about 40-60 minutes in total, depending on the size of your loaves, use of pans, etc.
+- Continue baking until internal temperature is 190 to 195°F, the crust is a rich caramel brown, and the bottom sounds hollow when thumped.
+This should take about 40 to 60 minutes in total, depending on the size of your buns.

 - Cool for at least one hour.

 This recipe for challah buns was originally created for the reddit 52 weeks of baking challenge (Week 39: Buns or biscuits) and posted October 4, 2021.
 It was last updated May 29, 2023.

 Sign up to get recipes full of kitchen tips and tricks.

 Week 1: New Year new recipe – blueberry galette